maheshkhanwalkar/LiBoot/README.md

 # LiBoot
 A Powerful, Easy to Use (U)EFI Bootloader

+### Status
+LiBoot is currently still in the early stages of development and therefore **not** feature-complete.
+However, it is currently capable of booting Linux under certain conditions.
+There will be ongoing work to make the project more robust and functional.

 ### Building

 Building LiBoot is somewhat complicated, due to its underlying dependency on Tianocore EDK II, which has a particularly